-The problem (or benefit) in describing what you will find on this blog is that over the years I have taken so many turns and pivots that it is difficult to blog about just one focused topic.
+The problem (or benefit) in describing what you will find on my two websites is that over the years I have taken so many turns and pivots that it is difficult to share information on just one topic.
 There is one thing all of the pivots have in common however…FOOD.

 To better describe these pivots, I’m merging the areas of my expertise into 5 categories.
-Don’t worry, there is a user-friendly index so that you don’t have to slog through topics that are of no interest to you!
-The overarching topics that I share on this blog include:
+The overarching topics that I share on the blog include:

-- Diet help on a variety of low carb diets
+- Diet help on a variety of diets or lifestyles

 - Mixology using shrub syrups

-- Easy Seasonal Cooking and novice cooking videos.
+- Easy Seasonal Cooking with occasional fancy recipes

 It is my hope to help make your life healthier and happier by continuing to share what I have learned around food, drink and health.

-Now, to get a little more personal, below is a bit more about me personally and my journey to health and fitness.
+Now, to get a little more personal, below is a bit more about me personally and my journey to health, fitness and delicious living.

 I started my interest in food and drink in my 20’s working as a bartender and a server in some quality restaurants in Portland, Oregon.
 The road took a few turns after that….